• Share this on:

 • First try to optimise your production efficiency with the means you already have available in your factory (expertise, machinery, factory set-up, software).

-• When gathering data on cost items, don’t focus only on big cost items.
+• When gathering data on cost items, don’t focus on big cost items only.
 Cost reduction can also be achieved by saving on many small ones.

 • Kanban is a much applied and relatively easy reflexive management system focussed on optimising production flow on the factory floor.
 The basic principles are explained in this article on Apparel Resources.